Louis XI: Feud with Charles the Bold

-Philip III was the Duke of Burgundy at the time that Louis came to the throne, and was keen to initiate a Crusade to the Holy Lands.
+Philip III was the Duke of Burgundy at the time that Louis came to the throne, and was keen to initiate a Crusade against the Ottoman Empire.
 However, he needed funds to organize such an enterprise.
 Louis XI gave him 400,000 gold crowns for the Crusade in exchange for a number of territories, including Picardy and Amiens.
 However, Philip's son, the future Charles I, Duke of Burgundy (known as the Count of Charolais at the time of Louis's accession) was angry about this transaction, feeling that he was being deprived of his inheritance.
 He joined a rebellion called the League of the Public Weal, led by Louis's brother Charles, the Duke of Berry.
 Although the rebels were largely unsuccessful in battle, Louis had no better luck.
 Louis XI fought an indecisive battle against the rebels at Montlhéry and was forced to grant an unfavourable peace as a matter of political expediency.

 When the Count of Charolais became Duke of Burgundy in 1467 as Charles I ("the Bold"), he seriously considered declaring an independent kingdom of his own.
 However, Louis's progress toward a strong centralized government had advanced to the point where the dukes of Burgundy could no longer act as independently as they had in the past.
 The duchy now faced many problems and revolts in its territories, especially from the people of Liège, who conducted the Liège Wars against the Duke of Burgundy.
 In the Liège Wars, Louis XI allied himself at first with the people of Liège.